 - Schools are only held accountable for the performance of students who have been exposed to that school's instructional program.
 That is, schools are only held accountable for students who were scheduled and in attendance for a minimum amount of instructional time. - Potential effects of "background" variables over which schools have no control are eliminated through use of established statistical procedures.
-The inclusion of background variables in the SEI models "levels the playing field" for schools and addresses practitioners' concerns about their impact on student outcomes.
-Student-level background variables that are controlled for in the SEI process include gender, EL status, Gifted and Talented (GT) status, Special Education (SPED) status, socioeconomic status as indicated by participation in federal free/reduced-price lunch programs, and several of the interactions among these student-level variables.
-Also included are student-level U.S. Census variables that include median household income among households headed by a person of same ethnicity as the student in the student's

-Census tract, percentage of adults over 25 of same ethnicity as student with a college degree in the student's Census tract, and percentage of persons of same ethnicity as student living below the federal poverty level in the student's Census tract.
+The inclusion of background variables in the SEI models "levels the playing field" for schools and addresses practitioners' concerns about the impact of these background variables on student outcomes.
+Student-level background variables that are controlled for include gender, EB status, Gifted and Talented (GT) status, Special Education (SPED) status, socioeconomic status as indicated by participation in federal free/reduced-price lunch programs, and several of the interactions among these student-level variables.
+Also included are student-level U.S. Census variables that include median household income in the student's Census tract, percentage of adults over 25 with a college degree in the student's Census tract, and percentage of persons living below the federal poverty level in the student's Census tract.

 - Schools are not advantaged by starting with high-scoring or low-scoring students.
-The equations result in individualized predictions for a student based on that student's scores on the prior-year test of interest.
+The equations result in individualized predictions for a student based on that student's scores on the prior-year tests of interest.
 Lower-scoring students have lower predicted scores in the following year.
-Higher-scoring students have higher predicted scores in the following year. - Only one year's worth of historical data are used for the equations.
+Higher-scoring students have higher predicted scores in the following year. - Historical data from only the prior year are used for equations involving student-level scores.
 A hierarchical linear modeling approach is used so that in most cases, satisfactory prediction is achieved with data from only the prior year.
 This practice maintains "degrees of freedom" for the model, an important statistical consideration for the adequacy of the model.
 In an urban district with high student mobility (both in and out of the district), the inclusion of additional years of data significantly reduces the degrees of freedom associated with the equations.

-APPENDIX A: TEST-SPECIFIC ATTENDANCE REQUIREMENTS
+APPENDIX A: TEST-SPECIFIC ATTENDANCE REQUIREMENTS BY SCHOOL CALENDAR